 The 100mm-stroke FOX fork gives the Merlin XLM a 70-degree head tube and places the BB above terra firma at just over 12 inches.
 This combination keeps the bike's center of gravity low for stability, while the short, 17.5-inch chainstays ensure easy negotiation of switchbacks, while also reinforcing the titanium frame's playful nature.

-Staying true to the Merlin name, the XLM XX1 Complete Mountain Bike has a natural, brushed finish that will never rust — even for those living seaside.
+Staying true to the Merlin name, the XLM Featured Mountain Bike has a natural, brushed finish that will never rust — even for those living seaside.
 It comes in the sizes Medium, Large, and X-Large.

 Effective Top Tube